TABLE OF CONTENTS

 Renata KIRIN: Yugoslav Women Intellectuals: From a Party Cell to a Prison Cell

 II.
-NARRATIVES OF LEGITIMATIOIN – FROM REALITY TO FICTION THROUGH ARTS
+NARRATIVES OF LEGITIMATION – FROM REALITY TO FICTION THROUGH ARTS

 Barbara LOACH: Topographies of Identity and Memory: Berlin’s “Ghosts” and “Book of Clouds” by Chloe Aridjis